zpimentel/EukTect/README.md

 ```
 $ python 02_validation.py
 ```
 From this test, I reached an accuracy of 90.2% on the validation genomes.
+This will be updated to assess the accuracy indepdently for eukaryotic, bacterial, archaeal, and viral contigs.

 ## Step 4.
 Test the model on a user-defined sequence
 This step allows a user to input a sequence and a prediction will be generated whether it is eukaryotic or not.
 Sequence must be in the form of a fasta file.
 As of right now, only one (the first) sequence per fasta file will be used for the prediction.
 Sequence should generally be > ~ 2.5 kb.